devops329/devops/instruction/grafanaMetrics/grafanaMetrics.md

 | By   | Bytes        | Data sent                    |
 | MiBy | Megabytes    | Data written                 |

+#### Metric types

+Types specify how a metric should be interpreted.
+This impacts the default rendering and possible operations you can perform on the metric.

 | Type      | Meaning           | Characteristics                        | Example          |
 | --------- | ----------------- | -------------------------------------- | ---------------- |
 | sum       | Counter over time | Number of requests, errors, bytes sent | request_total    |
 | gauge     | Instantaneous     | Temperature, CPU usage, memory usage   | cpu_usage        |
 | histogram | Distribution      | Request latency, payload sizes         | request_duration |

+### Example of a `Sum` metric

 If you are providing `sum` data then you must also provide information about how the data is aggregated.
 This includes both an aggregation temporality value (cumulative or delta) and a monotonic description (true or false).
 For example, with a metric that represent request latency, you would set the type to be `sum` and specify that the aggregation is cumulative and monotonically increasing.